brunomaga/brunomaga.github.io/interview_questions.md

 - What is the memory/computation bottleneck of a Transformer?
 - What is a latent variable model?
 - What is a (direct) graphical model?
+- What is a graph neural net?
+What is the message passing and what's its formulation?
 - What are BERT's / GPT's pre-trainining and post-training tasks?
 - Why use Transformers instead of RNNs for sequences?
 What are the computational advantages/disadvantages?
   - RNN rent to perform worse with tokens on the beginning of the sequence, and better with final tokens.
   - Transformers allows every token to attend to every token, with a weighted attention given by the attention matrix.
 - What is the point of the mask in the attention head of the Transformer?
 - What are GANs and what are the challenges in training them?
+What's the loss function?
   - Model collapse, Discriminator lean too fast, therefore the gradients are too small in the discriminator
 - Describe the loss function of a GAN.
 - What are VAEs and what are the challenges in training them?
+What's the loss function?
   - reparametrization trick.
 - Describe the loss function of a VAE.
 - What are kernels and how do they work?
 What is a Gram matrix?
 How are they useful?
 Limitations?
 Complexity?